carnestoltes/chartsThingsBoard/README.md

 2. On the **Data Keys** tab, configure your telemetry key (for example, 'Temperature') or you can choose the calculated MoH for display.

-This project is licensed under the [choose one, e.g., MIT](LICENSE).